House (astrology): Background

 In this natal chart, the twelve houses are numbered close to the central circle containing the colored aspect lines; this particular horoscope uses the Placidus house system.

 In astrology, houses are a fundamental component of the birth chart that represent different areas of life.
 There are 12 houses, each associated with a specific zodiac sign and planetary ruler.
 The 12 houses in Western astrology represent distinct areas of life experience, shaping how planetary energies manifest in an individual's natal chart.
 Each house reflects a unique aspect of existence, from personal identity to relationships, career, and spirituality.
 The interpretation of the houses can vary based on different astrological traditions, psychological frameworks, and philosophical approaches.
+In Vedic astrology, these 12 houses are traditionally called 'bhavas' and are used to examine different areas of life in a kundli.
+The lagna, or Ascendant serves as an important references point for arranging the houses.

 The houses are divisions of the ecliptic plane (a great circle containing the Sun's orbit, as seen from the earth), at the time and place of the horoscope in question.
 They are numbered counter-clockwise from the cusp of the first house.
 Commonly, houses one through six are below the horizon and houses seven through twelve are above the horizon, but some systems may not respect entirely that division (in particular when the Ascendant does not coincide with the first house's cusp).